ardatan/graphql-tools/website/docs/generate-schema.md

 - `schemaTransforms` is an optional argument _(empty array by default)_ and should be an array of schema transformation functions, essentially designed to enable the use of [directive-based functional schema transformation](/docs/schema-directives/)

-- `schemaDirectives` is an optional argument _(empty object by default)_ and can be used to specify the [earlier class-based implementation of schema directives](/docs/legacy-schema-directives/)